xiaoxiangAQ/GAS-Net/README.md

 ## GAS-Net

-The pytorch implementation for "Global-Aware Siamese Network for Change Detection on Remote Sensing Images" on ISPRS JOURNAL OF PHOTOGRAMMETRY AND REMOTE SENSING.
+The pytorch implementation for "Global-Aware Siamese Network for Change Detection on Remote Sensing Images" which was submitted to ISPRS JOURNAL OF PHOTOGRAMMETRY AND REMOTE SENSING.

 The **GAS-Net** is designed to generate global-aware features for efficient change detection by incorporating the relationships between scenes and foregrounds.